No config. No API key. Just run.

 Session memory that persists

-The AI tells Vectr to remember things.
-Vectr tells the AI what it can safely forget. vectr_evict_hint lists every retrieved chunk with its estimated token cost and a <50ms recall guarantee.
-The context window stays usable, not full.
+The AI saves findings; Vectr signals what it can recall instantly. vectr_evict_hint lists every retrieved chunk with its estimated token cost and a <50ms re-retrieval guarantee — the AI never needs to re-read those files.

 Symbol graph, not just search